 Napa Valley is synonymous with wine.
 In fact, it’s hard to think of one without the other.
 But there’s another side to Napa Valley that all guests should make time to experience – hiking!
 This simple activity is breathtaking in more ways than one.
-Plus, when you explore Napa hiking trails, you challenge yourself and reward yourself at the same time.
+Plus, when you explore Napa hiking trails, you challenge and reward yourself at the same time.
 Find out our favorite trails so you can experience this gorgeous valley like never before.

 Your outdoor adventures on Napa hiking trails are sure to work up an appetite.
 Download our free Vacation Guide for suggestions on delicious restaurants where you can stop for a delicious bite on your way back to Churchill Manor.

 Napa Valley is surrounded by gorgeous coastal mountains covered in eucalyptus and redwood trees.
 North of the Valley lies the Mayacamas Mountains, home to Mount Saint Helena, the Bay Area’s second tallest peak after Mount Hamilton.
 While many people come for the famed wine tasting trips, trains and soirees, another great activity, maybe between vineyard days, is to explore one of the many Napa hiking trails and get to know this beautiful countryside.